Lumberscout/Documents/whitepaper.md

 Q1 2018 : Issuance of 1,300,000 ERC20 TLY

-Q4 2018 : LUMBER assetchain put into operation
+Q4 2018 : KMD dPoW LUMBER assetchain goes into operation

 Q4 2018 : Listing on LedgerDEX and barterDEX exchanges